 The government is especially keen to support events organised by local government and/or communities in partnership with tangata whenua that invite wide community participation.

 Local government and community organisations can apply for grants, which in the past have ranged from $200 to $10,000, with the average being $3,000.

-A list of last year’s successful applicants is also on our website.
+A list of 2017 successful applicants is available on our website.

 2017 successful applicants